Skip to main content

 Step 4: Flag Deviations in the Timeline

-Once the chronology is built, the analytical work begins.
-Review the timeline for patterns that suggest deviation:
+Once the chronology is built, the analytical phase of your medical malpractice record review begins.
+Scan the timeline for patterns that suggest deviation:

 Temporal gaps.
-A patient presenting with chest pain whose troponin results take four hours to be reviewed.
-A post-surgical patient whose declining blood pressure isn’t addressed for two hours.
-Time is the most powerful variable in malpractice analysis — and a detailed chronology makes delays visible.
+A patient presenting with chest pain whose troponin results take 4 hours to be reviewed.
+A post-surgical patient whose declining blood pressure isn’t addressed for 2 hours.
+Time is the most powerful variable in malpractice analysis, and a detailed chronology makes delays visible.

 Contradictions.
 A physician note documenting “patient stable” at the same timestamp that nursing notes record a significant change in vital signs.
 Inconsistencies between what different providers documented about the same clinical moment.